Should You Let Your Cat Eat Turkey?

-Mews, paw pats, and leg rubs, oh my!
-Whether you’re roasting a huge holiday bird or making a lunch sandwich, when kitty smells turkey, she’s going to be ultra-persuasive, hoping for a bite.
+Whether you're roasting a huge holiday bird for Thanksgiving or making a lunch sandwich, when kitty smells turkey, she's going to be ultra-persuasive, hoping for a bite.

-Cats are obligate carnivores, so of course, your meowser wants to sink her teeth into some poultry.
-Many brands of kitten food contain chicken or turkey, as do various types of adult and senior cat meals and treats.
+Cats are obligate carnivores, so of course, your feline wants to sink her teeth into some poultry.
+Many brands of kitten food contain chicken or turkey, as do various types of adult and senior cat food and treats.

 These specialized food formulas help create a complete and balanced diet, ensuring your kitty not only receives the proper amount of protein but also taurine, a vital amino acid found only in meat, organ meats, and seafood.
 According to VCA Hospitals, taurine is essential for a feline's optimum digestion, heart function, immune system, reproductive function, and vision.